flowchart LR

 SDK-Embeddable

-For platforms that want deeper integration, Aarokya provides SDKs — lightweight libraries that can be embedded into existing apps.
-A ride-hailing platform, a food delivery app, a household services marketplace — any of them can integrate Aarokya’s contribution flow with minimal engineering effort.
+For platforms wanting deeper integration, Aarokya provides lightweight SDKs that can be embedded into existing apps.
+A ride-hailing platform, a food delivery app, a household services marketplace — any can integrate Aarokya’s contribution flow with minimal engineering effort.

 Platform Integration Model